IamUSER/Flipper-Fusion/ReadMe.md

 <br>
 <h2 align="center">List of changes:</h2>

 Note: This repo is always updated with Xtreme and upstream repos.
-No need to mention all those here.
-We will only mention **our** changes that we can actually be credited for, unlike *others*
+Thanks to all you crazy dolphins!
+Please let me know if I didn't give you the appropriate credit!

 ```txt
 [Added by Me]